This section describes problems that can occur when using the

 YEARcolumns before upgrading.
 (Use

 ALTER TABLE, as described previously.)
-That makes it possible to upgrade normally (slave first, then master) without introducing any
+That makes it possible to upgrade normally (replica first, then source) without introducing any